ge-high-assurance/RACK/Turnstile-IngestionScripts/README.md

 15 SystemRequirementsDefinition is a type of REQUIREMENT_DEVELOPMENT.
 16  turnstile:wasInformedBy of SystemRequirementsDefinition has values of type DevelopSystemArchitecture.
 ```
-In line 1, the convension for the file uri is "http://arcos.<project name>/<prime name>".
+In line 1, the convension for the file uri is "http://arcos.projectName>/primeName".
 The alias can be any abbrevated name you want.
 Lines 2 to 11 imports RACK's core ontology.
 Line 12 imports the objectives from the DO-178C standard, which we use in our Turnstile example.

 Lines 15 to 16 are examples of the overlay.
 Notice how `SystemRequirementsDefinition` is the name of the lass we chose to use in our Turnstile overlay, which is a type of `REQUIREMENT_DEVELOPMENT` from the core ontology.
 The property `wasInformedBy` (qualified with `turnstile:`) describes `SystemRequirementsDefinition` with values of type `DevelopSystemArchitecture`, which is defined further down in the GE.sadl file.
 Note: not all properties need to be qualified.
 The SADL IDE can help identify these.